• Home

 Weekends and Holidays: If the due date falls on a weekend or holiday, it usually gets pushed to the next business day.
 Your lease might not explicitly state this, but it’s a common practice.

-When Payment is Received: Even if you pay on time, it might not be considered received on time if it takes longer for the landlord to process it.
+When Payment is Received: Even if lessee pay on time, it might not be considered received on time if it takes longer for the landlord to process it.
 Electronic payments are primarily instant, but cheques or money orders might take another day.

 What to Do When Tenant Is Not Paying Rent